JavaScript-santiloopz/rxjs-index/operators.md

 ### CombineLatest
 Takes an arbitrary number of observables as params, subscribes to them and waits for **all of them to complete**, just to emit the combined results.

+### SwitchMap
+Gets into the observable pipe and returns (switched to) another observable.
+In order to prevent it to trigger multiple times, might be a good idea to `cache()` it.